Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/offer-decisioning/api-reference.md

 {% tab title="Android" %}
 ### DecisionScope

 This class encapsulates the decision `activityId`, `placementId` and `itemCount`.
-The `DecisionScope` object can be used to fetch offers from the offer decisioning service if it is enabled in the Experience Edge network.
+The `DecisionScope` object can be used to fetch offers from the Offer Decisioning service when it is enabled in the `Datastreams` on the Data collection UI.
 The default value for `itemCount` is 1, if not provided when creating the `DecisionScope` object.

 ```java
 final public class DecisionScope {